ravidziv/academic-kickstart/content/publication/info_ntk1/index.md

 abstract: In this  work, we study the generalization properties of infinite ensembles of infinitely-wide neural networks.
 Amazingly, this model family admits tractable calculations for many information-theoretic quantities.
 We report analytical and empirical investigations in the search for signals that correlate with generalization.

 # Summary.
 An optional shortened abstract.
-summary: We study the generalization properties of infinite ensembles of infinitely-wide neural networks.
-Amazingly, this model family admits tractable calculations for many information-theoretic quantities.
+summary: Study the generalization properties of infinite ensembles of infinitely-wide neural networks.
 We report analytical and empirical investigations in the search for signals that correlate with generalization.

 tags:
 - Source Themes